-- 31. On July 20, 2010, Midway publically announced the results of a favorable preliminary economic assessment ("PEA") for the Pan project.
-The PEA included an independent audit of an updated mineral resource estimate. prepared by the Company.
-The PEA was prepared by Gustavson Associates, LLC ("Gustavson") and was publically available. - 32.
-Moritz was the Senior Vice President of Operations at Midway from July2010 to May 2014.
-Moritz was hired to primarily oversee the Pan project. - 33.
-On February 3, 2011, Midway filed an 8-K and Press Release with the SEC in which Midway reported that it was moving forward with its Pan project with "possible production as early as 2013" and that Midway was working on a

-Prefeasibility Study for the Pan project.
+- 37. On July 20, 2010, Midway publicly announced the results of a favorable preliminary economic assessment ("PEA") for the Pan project.
+The PEA included an independent audit of an updated mineral resource estimate prepared by the Midway.
+The PEA was prepared by Gustavson Associates, LLC ("Gustavson") and was publicly available. - 38.
+Moritz was the Senior Vice President of Operations at Midway from July 2010 to May 2014.
+Moritz was hired to primarily oversee the Pan project.
+To perform these duties, Moritz was frequently in Nevada to directly oversee mining operations. - 39.
+On February 3, 2011, Midway filed an 8-K and Press Release with the SEC in which Midway reported that it was moving forward with its Pan project with "possible production as early as 2013" and that Midway was working on a Prefeasibility Study for the Pan project.
 In its Annual Report filed on Form 10-K with the SEC at the same time, Midway stated that it was "currently transitioning itself from an exploration company to a gold production company with plans to advance the Pan gold deposit located in White Pine County, Nevada through to production by as early as 2013."

-34. On April 4, 2011, Midway issued a press release filed with the SEC in which it reported that it had secured a "positive Prefeasibility Study" for the Pan Project.
+- 40. On April 4, 2011, Midway issued a press release filed with the SEC in which it reported that it had secured a "positive Prefeasibility Study" for the Pan project.
 Midway also described in significant detail the method and manner by which Midway intended to mine the gold using conventional heap leaching methods prior to which the ore would be crushed by the primary in-pit mobile jaw crusher and secondary and tertiary cone crushers to a nominal 0.5 inches.
 Barren solution would then be distributed on the leach pad with drip tube emitters.
-The entire Prefeasibility Study performed by Gustavson was filed with SEDAR and the SEC and was publically available on Edgar.

-35. In a September 12, 2011 press release filed with the SEC, Midway reported its engineering team was in the process of completing a mine plan and a Feasibility Study for the Pan Project and that the environmental team was working to complete a plan of operations for the proposed mine that will be submitted to the Bureau of Land Management ("BLM") for evaluation and development of an Environmental Impact Statement.

-- 36. On October 6, 2011, Midway reported in a Press Release that Midway was negotiating with potential lenders to secure necessary funds for the Pan project.
+The entire Prefeasibility Study performed by Gustavson was filed with SEDAR and the SEC and was publicly available on Edgar. - 41.
+In a September 12, 2011 press release filed with the SEC, Midway reported its engineering team was in the process of completing a mine plan and a Feasibility Study for the Pan project and that the environmental team was working to complete a plan of operations for the proposed mine that will be submitted to the Bureau of Land Management ("BLM") for evaluation and development of an Environmental Impact Statement. - 42.
+On October 6, 2011, Midway reported in a Press Release that Midway was negotiating with potential lenders to secure necessary funds for the Pan project.